Co-parenting & Technology: Tips and pitfalls

 Destroys

 Do not vent your sadness, rage, or frustration on social media sites like Facebook.
 You may feel some momentary satisfaction when you write your status that either overtly or covertly puts your co-parent down, but ultimately you are hurting your child by harming your co-parenting relationship.
 Always stop and consider what your children or co-parent would think if they saw your post.
-Keeping your hurt or bitter feelings toward your co-parent private is taking the higher road, and the harder road.
+Keeping your hurt or bitter feelings toward your co-parent private is taking the higher road and the harder road.
 Often hurt co-parents feel justified in hurting the other co-parent publicly.
 When you slander the other parent in public it is a form of public alienation, which feels good when others don't like your co-parent.
 What doesn't feel good is hurting or embarrassing your child as well as your co-parent not wanting to cooperate with you because you "slandered them".
 Keep those feelings to yourself.
 Again I say- Let go and let God.

 • Keep your feelings to yourself